 - If you were promised (and paid for) electricity or a corner booth and didn’t get it, find the promoter and politely ask for what you contracted.

 Photos courtesy of Toni McCarthy.

-Get more business tips from artists in our online courses.
+Get more business tips from artists and industry expert in our online courses.